moaxcp/x11/README.md

 # x11-client

-x11-client enables java and other jvm languages to talk directly to an x11 server without binding to a
-C library.
-The client is similar to Xlib for C but uses objects to represent the protocol resulting in a simplified client.
+x11-client enables java and other jvm languages to talk directly to a x11 server without binding to a C library.
+The client is similar to X11lib for C but uses objects to represent the protocol resulting in a simplified client.
 It supports the core protocol as well as several extensions.
-The client is designed with Xlib in mind and follows the same pattern of queuing one-way requests before sending them to the server.
+The client is similar to X11lib and follows the same pattern of queuing one-way requests before sending them to the server.

 ![Java CI with Gradle](https://github.com/moaxcp/x11-client/workflows/Java%20CI%20with%20Gradle/badge.svg?branch=master) [![maven central](https://img.shields.io/maven-central/v/com.github.moaxcp.x11/x11-client)](https://search.maven.org/artifact/com.github.moaxcp.x11/x11-client)